Controversy and criticism of The X Factor (British TV series): Contestants

 In July 2020, series 9 auditioner and Pink tribute artist Zoe Alexander came forward with her account of mistreatment and misrepresentation during the audition process.
 Alexander alleges that the production encouraged situations whereby the contestants faced discomfort (such as long wait times and limited access to water) to evoke more emotional response from contestants during the judging process.
 Alexander also alleges that the production requested that she sing the Pink song "So What" and that the focus of her audition was on her being a Pink tribute artist rather than as a singer in her own right.
-When criticised for her song choice, Alexander replied "you told me to sing a Pink song" before exiting the stage visibly distraught.
+When criticised for her song choice, Alexander replied, "You told me to sing a Pink song" before exiting the stage visibly distraught.
 During her emotional breakdown backstage, Alexander allegedly assaulted one of the show's producers.
 A formal complaint was made and Alexander was let off with a police caution after admitting assault.
-Once the audition aired, Alexander became a target of negative publicity and made a complaint to Ofcom claiming that the footage had been edited to portray her in unfavorable light and that she had been set up as an source of ridicule.
+Once the audition aired, Alexander became a target of negative publicity and made a complaint to Ofcom claiming that the footage had been heavily edited to portray her in an unfavorable light and that she had been set up as a source of ridicule.
 After viewing the original unedited footage, Ofcom rejected all of her claims.
+Many have since supported Alexander and the editing of the show has become a major criticism.